samdengler/aws-serverless-workshops/DevOps/2_ContinuousDeliveryPipeline/README.md

     - template-export.yml
 ```

-For the Unicorn API, the build command is the same **CloudFormation package** command used from the [Serverless Application Model: Step 2](../1_ServerlessApplicationModel#2-package-the-uni-api-for-deployment), except that the S3 bucket has been externalized to an environment variable that CodeStar has configured on the project.

-As a reminder, the **CloudFormation package** command packages the local source code, uploads it to S3, and returns a new CloudFormation template that has been modified to use the S3 references as the CodeUri.
+The **CloudFormation [package](http://docs.aws.amazon.com/cli/latest/reference/cloudformation/package.html)** command zips the local source code, uploads it to S3, and returns a new CloudFormation template that has been modified to use the S3 references as the CodeUri.

-For the Unicorn API, the output artifact is a zip archive that includes only the ``template-export.yml`` file.
+For the Unicorn API, the output artifact is a zip archive that includes only the `template-export.yml` file.

 ## Environment Setup